Structural Tag Usage¶

 Note that strings here are in XML style.
 Moreover, if the parameter’s type is

-will still be in JSON style.
+object, the innerobjectwill still be in JSON style.
 For example:{ "type": "qwen_xml_parameter", "json_schema": { "type": "object", "properties": { "address": { "type": "object", "properties": {"street": {"type": "string"}, "city": {"type": "string"}}, "required": ["street", "city"], } }, "required": ["address"], }, }

 These are valid outputs:

-<parameter=address>{"street": "Main St", "city": "New York"}</parameter> <parameter=address>{"street": "Main St", "city": "No more xml escape&<>"}</parameter>
+<parameter=address>{"street": "Main St", "city": "New York"}</parameter> <parameter=address>{"street": "Main St", "city": "No more xml escape&<>"}</parameter>And this is an invalid output:

 <parameter=address><parameter=street>Main St</parameter><parameter=city>New York</parameter></parameter>